KrusnikViers/MineMap/README.md

 ### Running
 Fill the configuration file (same as configuration.json.example).
 This file should be mounted during the `run` command.
+The map data is building in the `/public` directory inside a docker image, so it is recommended to mount this directory from the host OS as well, to use map data outside the image and recreate image without losing the rendered map.

+Configuration file parameters:
+* `email`: Email for Mojang account of realm holder.
+* `password`: Password from Mojang account of realm holder.
+* `name`: Realm name.
+* `update_period`: Minimum update period, in hours.

-Default run command: `docker run -d -v [path/to/configuration.json]:/configuration.json --name minemap-instance --restart always -p 80:80 viers/minemap`,
+Default docker run command: `docker run -d -v [path/to/host/public]:/public -v [path/to/configuration.json]:/configuration.json --name minemap-instance --restart always -p 80:80 viers/minemap`,
 where:

 * `-d` - Detach after launch.
 To see logs, use `docker logs --follow minemap-instance`.
-* `-v` - Pass file into container.
-Replace `[path/to/configuration.json]` with absolute path to filled configuration file.
+* `-v` - Mount file or directory into the container.
 * `--name` - Container name.
 * `--restart` - Restarting policy.
 * `-p` - Port mapping.